matildedacosta/The-Lullaby-Cat-Game/README.md

 # RULES OF THE GAME

-🐾 Check the section below for level information.
+🐾 Check the section below for level information.<br />
-🐾 Use the letters in the piano below to answer.
+🐾 Use the letters in the piano below to answer.<br />
-🐾 Every question right: the cat moves a step closer to the bed.
+🐾 Every question right: the cat moves a step closer to the bed.<br />
-🐾 Every question wrong the cat moves a step backward.
+🐾 Every question wrong the cat moves a step backward.<br />

-## WHAT ARE THE LEVELS?
+## THE LEVELS

 ### LEVEL ONE

 #### Play the note

-🐾 Press the key in the computer that represents the musical note asked in the question (check the piano image above).
+🐾 Press the key in the computer that represents the musical note asked in the question (check the piano image above).<br />
-🐾 Answer 16 questions correctly to win.
+🐾 Answer 16 questions correctly to win.<br />
-🐾 Five questions wrong: GAME OVER.
+🐾 Five questions wrong: GAME OVER.<br />
-🐾 Answer in less than 10 seconds.
+🐾 Answer in less than 10 seconds.<br />

 ### LEVEL TWO

 #### Play the Perfect Fifth

-🐾 Press the key in the computer that represents the perfect fifth of the musical note asked in the question (check the piano image above).
+🐾 Press the key in the computer that represents the perfect fifth of the musical note asked in the question (check the piano image above).<br />
-🐾 Answer 13 questions correctly to win.
+🐾 Answer 13 questions correctly to win.<br />
-🐾 Five questions wrong: GAME OVER.
+🐾 Five questions wrong: GAME OVER.<br />
-🐾 Answer in less than 20 seconds.
+🐾 Answer in less than 20 seconds.<br />

 ### LEVEL THREE

 #### Harmonize the C Major Scale

-🐾 Press the keys in the computer that represent the notes in the chords asked in the question (check the piano image above).
+🐾 Press the keys in the computer that represent the notes in the chords asked in the question (check the piano image above).<br />
-🐾 Answer 5 questions correctly to win.
+🐾 Answer 5 questions correctly to win.<br />
-🐾 Two questions wrong: GAME OVER.
+🐾 Two questions wrong: GAME OVER.<br />
-🐾 Answer in less than 30 seconds.
+🐾 Answer in less than 30 seconds.<br />

 ### LEVEL FOUR

 #### Match the sound to the note

-🐾 Press the key in the computer that represents the note played (check the piano image above).
+🐾 Press the key in the computer that represents the note played (check the piano image above).<br />
-🐾 Make sure you have a piano near you to confirm the note played.
+🐾 Make sure you have a piano near you to confirm the note played.<br />
-🐾 Answer 14 questions correctly to win.
+🐾 Answer 14 questions correctly to win.<br />
-🐾 Ten questions wrong: GAME OVER.
+🐾 Ten questions wrong: GAME OVER.<br />
-🐾 Answer in less than 60 seconds.
+🐾 Answer in less than 60 seconds.<br />

+[^1]: Enjoy the Game!